makerdao/community/governance/votes/Executive vote - January 11, 2023.md

 #### SES-001 DAI Budget Stream

-As per their successful [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP87), a DAI budget stream with the following parameters will be inititated for the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10), if this executive proposal passes:
+As per their successful [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP87), a DAI budget stream with the following parameters will be initiated for the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10), if this executive proposal passes:

 * Amount to be streamed: **3,199,200 DAI**
 * Start Date: **2023-02-01**